|

 is most often used with glass and rigid plastic coverings in structures like the

-lasting of all of the framing materials mentioned because it will never rust,
+is the longest lasting of all of the framing materials mentioned because it will

 Aluminum does not have the strength of steel so frame members either must be